kienanstewart/alternc-wsgi-py3/README.md

 # Todo

-1. Add templates for wsgi-http and wsgi-https
-2. Add support for storing and replacing new `%%VENV%%`, `%%APP_SUBDIR%%` tokens in templates
+1. Add support for storing and replacing new `%%VENV%%`, `%%APP_SUBDIR%%` tokens in templates
-3. Add UI to allow for adding WSGI applications (custom UI is required to handle the VENV and APP_SUBDIR tokens).
+2. Add UI to allow for adding WSGI applications (custom UI is required to handle the VENV and APP_SUBDIR tokens).
-4. Debian package control, installation, and removal scripts
+3. Debian package control, installation, and removal scripts

 Further points of interest: